NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-search.md

 where the search terms are applied to the names of packages, tags, and package descriptions just as they are when using them on nuget.org.

+> [!NOTE]
+> API key is not used for authenticating with the private feed.
+Refer to [`nuget sources` command](../cli-reference/cli-ref-sources.md) to manage credentials for authenticating with the source.
+> API keys can be obtained from the individual NuGet servers.
+To create and manage APIKeys for nuget.org refer to.

 ## Options

 | Name | Description | Usage |